PNDeb/pinenote-debian-image/README.md

 Things you might want to setup after the installation:

 Change the **default password** before connection to public networks.

+### PineNote-specific Debian repository

+At this point no stable update procedures for patched packages is implemented.
+However, a package repository is being tested to provide updates to those patches packages.

+WARNING: At this point, do use at your own risk and make sure to always double check any apt output before proceeding with updates.

+The repository and the associated gpg key must be added manually:

+	* Create the file **/etc/apt/preferences.d/98_pinenote.mweigand.net** to
+	  make sure any package in the PineNote-specific repository will get higher priority than any stock Debian package:

+		Package: *
+		Pin: origin "pinenote.mweigand.net"
+		Pin-Priority: 1100

+	* Download the public gpg key of the repository (note: this key is very short-lived, with a life time of 1-2 months):

+		wget -o /etc/apt/keyrings/pinenote_repo_key_1.gpg URL

+	  sha256 checksum of the key file:

+		aa4a97b05dc4fff130c6de034c7c9d22901469e57432acf8db781ecf03a5c82b  pinenote_repo_key_1.gpg

+	* Add the repository **AT THE TOP** of the sources list file **/etc/apt/sources.list**:

+		deb [signed-by=/etc/apt/keyrings/pinenote_repo_key_1.gpg] http://pinenote.mweigand.net/repository/ pinenote main

+	* apt update && apt upgrade

 ### Wifi